ExpediaGroup/waggle-dance/README.md

 ![Bee waggle-dancing on a hive.](logo.png "Federating Hive Meta Stores.")

-## Overview
-Waggle Dance is a request routing Hive metastore proxy that allows tables to be concurrently accessed across multiple Hive deployments.
-It was created to tackle the appearance of dataset silos that arose as our large organization gradually migrated from monolithic on-premises clusters, to cloud based platforms.

-In short, Waggle Dance provides a unified end point with which you can describe, query, and join tables that may exist in multiple distinct Hive deployments.
-Such deployments may exist in disparate regions, accounts, or clouds (security and network permitting).
-Dataset access is not limited to the Hive query engine, and should work with any Hive metastore enabled platform.
-We've been successfully using it with Spark for example.

-We also use Waggle Dance to apply a simple security layer to cloud based platforms such as Qubole, DataBricks, and EMR.
-These currently provide no means to construct cross platform authentication and authorization strategies.
-Therefore we use a combination of Waggle Dance and network configuration to restrict writes and destructive Hive operations to specific user groups and applications.

 ## Start using

 You can obtain Waggle Dance from Maven Central: